 I’m Barbara, she, her, human being.

 I’ve lived in sduhubš territory, part of the PNW of Washington, for some 20 years now.
-My people have worn the face of the colonizer, save for one Grandmother, for generations.
+My people have worn the face of the colonizer for many generations.

-An Ancestor’s dream awoke in me while I was in a circle of shamanic practices, bringing me into a life of ceremony a dozen years ago.
-I have been walking what is called the red road almost as many years.
+An Ancestor’s dream awoke in me while I was in a circle learning shamanic practices.
+This brought me into a life of ceremony a dozen years ago.
+I have been walking what is called the red road for as many years.
 I am new to these ways.
-It’s been a journey to find what is respectful and appropriate footing in the ways of crafting medicines.
-With the blessing of Indigenous Elders and teachers, I craft and teach.
+It’s been a journey to find what is respectful and appropriate footing in the ways of crafting natural medicines.
+I do this work with the blessing of Indigenous elders and teachers.
+I endeavor to always remain humble to the traditions I am privileged to share.

 Gratefully I craft.
 Gratefully I teach.
 It is an honor to carry these medicine ways, bringing them to as many as will come – seeking their own wisdom and knowledge of (s)Self and Source.
 It is the prayer that creates the container for this work.
-It is a true gift to be the one who holds the needle, laces the drum, seeds the rattle, shoes the soles –teaching these ways is remarkable on all levels – my soul sings with gladness.
+It is a true gift to be the one who holds the needle, laces the drum, seeds the rattle, creates soles for the soul –teaching these ways is remarkable on all levels – my being sings with gladness.

 Trees are my people.
 I am a bird nerd.
 My sun is in Aquarius.
 I am a mother of one, a fine grown man.
 I am a camp cook, feeding the people in ceremony – it is my medicine.
 Raven, Buffalo, and Bear keep me safe, grounded and in my heart.